-BTEC Applied Science is a coursework based level 3 Science course which provides the opportunity to apply your learning to industry based scenarios.
+Applied Science provides the opportunity to apply your scientific learning and knowledge to practical and industry-based scenarios.
 You will be assessed on the application of your learning to real-world situations.

 WHY STUDY THIS COURSE?

-The BTEC course at RSFC offers a practical, hands-on approach to science with lots of opportunities to carry out experimental work in our state-of-the-art laboratories.
-Each unit is tailored to give you the skills you need to succeed at University and in the Science Industry.
-Although all students study a common first year course, in the 2nd year you are able to specialise in Medical Science, Applied Science or Forensic Science to suit your interests.
+The Applied Science course at RSFC offers a practical, hands-on approach to science with lots of opportunities to carry out experimental work in our state of the art laboratories.
+Each unit is tailored to give you the skills you need to succeed at university and in the science industry.

 WHAT CAN YOU EXPECT FROM BTEC APPLIED SCIENCE?

-Much of the content in the BTEC course is based on Chemistry and Biology.
-You should expect to study these subjects to the same level of detail as students studying A levels.
-In addition, the BTEC course has some brief sections relating to Mathematics and Physics, aimed at giving the broad background in Science that you might need for later study at University.
+Much of the content in the course is based on Chemistry and Biology.
+You should expect to study these subjects to the same level of detail as students studying A-Levels.
+In addition, the course has some brief sections relating to Mathematics and Physics, aimed at giving the broad background in science that you might need for later study at university.

 HOW IS THE COURSE ASSESSED?